Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 Branch operationsPushing to your current branch or one Claude created

 If the classifier blocks something routine for your team, like pushing to your org's repo or writing to a company storage bucket, that is because the classifier does not know those are trusted.
 Administrators can configure trusted infrastructure through the autoMode.environment setting.
-See the official docs on configuring the auto mode classifier for the full setup.
+See the configuring the auto mode classifier docs for the full setup.

 How to Enable Auto Mode